The Role of the Media in Mental Health Stigma

 Let's face it.
 A story about someone shooting up an office building is going to sell more copies than a feature article on someone living with schizophrenia who has just opened their own business.

+Even so, just because it would sell a lot of copies doesn't mean that editors should be putting it on the front page.
 We need more stories in the media of people successfully coping with mental health challenges and less emphasis on the small percentage who are violent.

-I work right next door to a homeless shelter where a good portion of the clients suffer from mental health challenges.
+I work right next door to a homeless shelter where a good portion of the clients suffers from mental health challenges.
 I walk by there at least four times a day and in two and a half years, I have never been assaulted, or even yelled at.
 And I have never been fearful of an unprovoked attack.

 I would be much more concerned walking by a group of intoxicated people than a group of mentally ill people any day.